-Given the range of cloud infrastructure solutions available – Software as a Service (Saas), private cloud, and public cloud – the best solution for may organizations is a hybrid model.
+Given the range of cloud infrastructure solutions available – Software as a Service (SaaS), private cloud, and public cloud – the best solution for many organizations is a hybrid model.
 Identifying the right hybrid model – the optimal mix of public and private cloud alongside customized on-premise ERP apps and on-demand software – is a complex task.
 The blend of specialized and non-core versus core and non-specialized will vary between companies and a cloud strategy will take these factors and the company’s size into consideration.
 Managing the interface and interoperability of data has become a matter of ‘bridging the gap’.

 Some general principles can be applied.
 It makes sense to move non-critical business systems, ones that deliver no strategic advantage, to the cloud first.
 Business critical systems, or ones that differentiate and give a competitive edge, may be better kept in house.

 A media company that has differentiated subscription models and bundles its products and services according to a unique strategy will want to retain these.
 Its HR data will move to the cloud quickly since it offers no strategic advantage.
 A consumer packaged goods company with a supply chain that differentiates it will be keen to maintain its edge but more willing to let its CRM migrate early in the process.

 Successful transitions to the cloud will take advantage of the benefits it offers in speedier testing, iteration during development and openness to automation.
 Gone are the days where an ERP system could be built in isolation and unveiled to much fanfare without intervention from the business.